everytrade-io/everytrade-pages/README.md

 # [EveryTrade](https://everytrade.io/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our EVERY TRADE Telegram channel [https://t.me/everytrade](https://t.me/everytrade).

+## Version 2022-07-21T1238
+**The Chart of Accounts and the Accounting Report are now available to everyone!
+The Chart of Accounts settings can be found in the Organization detail.**

+### New Features
+ETD-538 [containers] Add SimpleCoin CSV import.

+### Improvements
+ETD-564 [help] Add SimpleCoin exchange logo.
+ETD-563 [reports] Period restriction when exporting an Accounting report.
+ETD-554 [organizations] The Chart of Account requires Tax Residency.
+ETD-551 [containers] Coinbase Pro update CSV format.

+### Bux Fixes
+ETD-566 [transactions] Improvements in transaction details.
+ETD-559 [organizations] Inviting a member of an organization with admin rights returns an error.
+ETD-553 [portfolio] Exclude the current portfolio from the balance copy dialog.
+ETD-552 [browsers] CSV import does not work in Firefox browser on Windows OS.

 ## Version 2022-07-11T1402
-The Chart of Accounts and the Accounting Report will be available to users later this month.
+**The Chart of Accounts and the Accounting Report will be available to users later this month.**

 ### New Features
-The Chart of Accounts and the Accounting Report will be available to users later this month.
 ETD-549 [pairs] Add new symbols 22/07.
 AIR, AMM, BCPT, DF, DOV, GAS, KIN, LUNC, NWC, ONG, ONT, VEN, VET, VTHO, WETH, GXC
 ETD-540 [reports] Accounting Report.